 As the police surveillance state expands daily, these stories are becoming routine, and the reach of government tracking of average citizens gets a little wider every day.

 Via the patch, the newest police monitoring technology devices are in Skokie.
-The police department is scanning, logging and tracking the license plates of every car within the vicinity of these mobile surveillance platform, mounting on a police car.
+The police department is scanning, logging, and tracking the license plates of every car within the vicinity of these mobile surveillance platforms, mounting on a police car.

 These warnings can crop up for everything from an inspired inspection sticker, to a registered sex offender in proximity to a school, a stolen car, or a driver with a suspended license, outstanding warrant, or anyone sought by the police for questioning.